-The Intercompany Loans are interest bearing and have a step-up provision for the interest margin.
+The Intercompany Loans are interest-bearing and have a step-up provision for the interest margin.
 The adjusted margin is the margin that is payable if the principal is not paid by the step-up date.
+The ultimate maturity date of all tranches is December 2069.